-Alebrijes are imaginary creatures that have escaped the dreams of the artists and appear as colorfully painted sculptures.
+Alebrijes are sculptures of imaginary creatures that have escaped the dreams of the artist and appear as colorfully painted sculptures.
 Alebrijes represent a variety of different species, both real and fantastic, and are native to the Valley of Oaxaca in Mexico.
-They are made with papier-mache or carved from Copal wood for the high-end pieces.
+They are carved from Copal wood (and sometimes made with papier-mache).

 Alebrijes are characterized by vibrant colors and details throughout, such as patterns, stripes, shapes, facial expressions and more.
 In addition, high-end Alebrijes display the unique style of each family workshops and their artists.